Cumbria Chamber of Commerce has produced this toolkit to help businesses operate through the pandemic.

 Cumbria LEP has launched Jobs Fuse in partnership with the National Careers Service and the Department for Work and Pensions.
 Employers looking to make redundancies can call a hotline to find out about careers advice and support available to staff.
 The service also promotes vacancies to individuals available to start work.

-Businesses looking to recruit young people this year need to be aware that, because of Covid, the Government has put in place special arrangements so that qualifications can be awarded even though exams have been cancelled.
+Businesses recruiting young people need to be aware that, because of Covid, the Government has put in place special arrangements so that qualifications can be awarded even though exams have been cancelled.
 Read the guidance for employers.

-Bounce Back Loans offer advances up to £50,000 to SMEs for up to six years.
+Bounce Back Loans offer advances up to £50,000 to SMEs.
 There are no fees, no interest in the first 12 months and no requirement to start repayments for 12 months.
 The interest rate from year two is 2.5%.
+The Chancellor has extended the maximum repayment period from six to 10 years and is allowing payment holidays and interest-only periods of up to six months.
+The deadline for applying has been extended until January 31, 2021.
+Businesses that already have a Bounce Back Loan can now apply for a top-up loan from their existing lender if they originally borrowed less than the £50k maximum.

 Grants of up to £7,000 are available to SMEs in rural areas of Cumbria that suffer from slow broadband connections.
 The aim is to ensure businesses have access to download speeds of at least 30Mbps.